Community

 Climate Cafés are informal spaces for people to get together, share ideas, information and get involved in climate action.
 Cafés bring people together from across communities to focus on solutions.
 To find out about a café near you check Climate Café® – Welcome to the Climate Café® Hub

-The Adaptation Scotland programme provides advice and support to help organisations, businesses and communities prepare for, and build resilience to the impacts of climate change.
+The Adaptation Scotland programme provides advice and support to help organisations, businesses and communities prepare for, and build resilience to the impacts of climate change we now can’t avoid.

 Energy advice